-- Information about your study association Helix; - A virtual campus tour.
+- Conclusion of the Problem-Based-Learning session; - Information about your study association Helix; - A virtual campus tour.

 Problem-Based Learning (PBL)

 Problem-Based Learning (PBL) offers you a different way of learning from traditional university education.
 You work in small tutorial groups, engage in hands-on training and attend (far) fewer lectures.
 Under the supervision of a tutor, you team up with ten to fifteen students to tackle real-life challenges.
 PBL is an active way of learning that gives you better retention of knowledge, enhances your motivation and encourages you to develop skills that are essential for the labour market in the 21st century.